 Best Memory Cards for Sony A6400

 We have an entire article on best SD cards for Sony A6400, but we’ll give you a quick summary.
 Since the A6400 lacks support for UHS-II, you’ll be totally fine with buying a UHS-I card (and you’ll even save some money by doing so).
 Of course, if you want to future proof your purchase because you plan on upgrading to a more high-end camera sometime in the future, you can go with UHS-II cards as well.
-Here are some of the best memory cards for A6400:
+That being said, this is our top choice for the A6400 but read the article mentioned above for some additional options.

 Microphones and Audio